Derbyj6161/Mixed-Messages/README.md

 * [Code examples](#code-examples)

 ## General info
-This project will generate a random greeting got the user.
+This project will generate a random greeting for the user.

 ## Technologies
 * JavaScript